andredezzy/minecraft-bedrock-scripting-learning/README.md

 # minecraft-bedrock-scripting-learning
-:black_large_square: Learning about the Minecraft Bedrock Edition's Scripting API
+:book: Learning about the Minecraft Bedrock Edition's Scripting API